 - Add your unique PayPal.me link and select Update

-By clicking the "Secondary Login" link, you will be redirected to your Account Details page where you will be able to add and verify your mobile number as a Secondary Login:
+By clicking the "Secondary Login" link, Expensify will redirect to your Account Details page where you will be able to add and verify your mobile number as a Secondary Login:

-Once this is added you will be able to send invoices and receive payments through Venmo!
+Once added, you will be able to send invoices and receive payments through Venmo!

 Default Mark Up